smallpath/VictoriaMetrics/docs/victorialogs/keyConcepts.md

 }
 ```

-VictoriaLogs automatically transforms multi-level JSON (aka nested JSON) into single-level JSON
+VictoriaLogs changes nested JSON into flat JSON when [ingesting data](https://docs.victoriametrics.com/victorialogs/data-ingestion/).
+It follows these rules:
-during [data ingestion](https://docs.victoriametrics.com/victorialogs/data-ingestion/) according to the following rules:

-- Nested dictionaries are flattened by concatenating dictionary keys with `.` char.
-For example, the following multi-level JSON
+- Nested objects are flattened by joining keys with a dot (`.`).
+For example:
-  is transformed into the following single-level JSON:

   ```json
   {